openlaboratory-ai/stable-diffusion-webui-forge/README.md

 docker-compose up -d
 ```

-### Build Variables
+### Build Args

-Customize app installation and configuration by setting these env vars on the docker container.
+Set as a `build_arg` when building the Docker container to override the default settings in `openlab.yaml`.

 | Variable | Description | Default |
 | --- | --- | --- |
 | INITIAL_MODEL_DL_URL | The URL to download the initial model from. | https://civitai.com/api/download/models/128713?type=Model&format=SafeTensor&size=pruned&fp=fp16 |

-### Runtime Variables
+### Runtime Environment Variables

-Customize app installation and configuration by setting these env vars on the docker container.
+Set as an environment variable when running the Dccker container to override the default settings in `openlab.yaml`.

 | Variable | Description | Default |
 | --- | --- | --- |